• Bandology – More music for more kids

 Julianna is our Innovation Manager and Head of Operations and can be reached at julianna@bandology.ca.

 Ryan MacKinnon (he/him) started playing guitar at eight years old and switched over to drum kit when he was 10.
 Upon entering high school he found a new love in playing classical percussion instruments.
-Ryan has a Bachelor of Music in Self-Directed Performance at Wilfrid Laurier University and has played with a variety of different orchestras, choirs and concert bands including the Stratford Symphony, Guelph Symphony and Guelph Concert Band.
-He runs a private teaching studio and holds lessons for drums and classical percussion instruments, and is a teacher at the Burlington Music Centre.
+Ryan has a Bachelor of Music in Self-Directed Performance from Wilfrid Laurier University and has played with a variety of different orchestras, choirs and concert bands including the Stratford Symphony, Guelph Symphony and Oakville Symphony.
+He runs a private teaching studio where he holds lessons for drums and classical percussion instruments, and is a teacher at the Burlington Music Centre.
+He is also the General Manager and Percussion Coach of the Oakville Symphony Youth Orchestra (OSYO).
 Ryan loves to share all the things he has learned on his journey to help young musicians excel.

 Sara Thoeny (all pronouns) is a music educator, performer and composer.
 Sara has been playing piano since the age of five years old and has since learned to play guitar, ukulele, double bass and French horn.
 Sara has completed RCM level 10 piano and is working on her Community Music/Music Therapy degree at Wilfrid Laurier University.
 She is originally from Langley, B.C., and has performed in group settings in Hawaii, the Royal Nova Scotia Tattoo, the 25th Annual Stratford Music Festival, Kiwanis Music Festival, Fort Langley Jazz Festival and many other festivals and music events across Canada and the United States.